Think like a software tester.

 • Before making any important decision:

-- clearly identify your assumptions and determine whether they are justifiable.(Recognize assumptions guiding inferences);
+- clearly identify your assumptions and determine whether they are justifiable (recognize those assumptions guiding your inferences);

 - try to consider all possible significant consequences;